musangowope/stencil-monoropo-starter/README.md

-## Monorepo starter template
+## Stencil Monorepo starter

-This is a work in progress monorepo adapted from [ionic](https://github.com/musangowope/stencil-monoropo-starter-framework).
-It is template that contains a sample to component libraries.
-Stencil being the core library, and react and vue generated libraries being generated from that core library through [stencil-ds-output-targets](https://github.com/ionic-team/stencil-ds-output-targets)

-Lerna is used to manage monorepo.

-This repo is a template starter created to act as starting point for those wishing to create a component libraries with `stencil` as the core library, and `react` and `vue`generated from that core library
+Monorepo that houses sample component libraries:
+- Stencil web component library
+- React library (React wrapper library generated from Stencil web component library)
+- Vue library (Vue wrapper library generated from Stencil web component library)

 ## Getting started
-**Installing and symlinking dependencies**
+Click [here](core/README.md#components) to learn how to use our components.

+## Local development
-- In the terminal run `npm install`
+At the root of project in your terminal, run `npm install`
-- Run `lerna bootstrap`.
-This will `npm install` `core`, `packages/*` (`react`, `vue`), and automatically symlink them

-**Running storybook**
-- `cd core` then run `npm run build` and then `npm run storybook`.
-- For more information on how to use storybook refer to the [docs](https://storybook.js.org/)
+[Lerna](https://lerna.js.org/) is used for managing and publishing packages in this repo.

+**Installing and symlinking dependencies via Lerna**

+Run `lerna bootstrap` in the terminal.
+This will npm install all the packages (`core`, `react`, `vue`)

-## Running tests and testing libraries in Apps
+## Running tests
-TODO..
+In the terminal, run `lerna run test`.

-## Building libraries and publishing:
+## Building packages and publishing
-- Run `lerna run build`
+- To build packages run `lerna run build`
-- Run `lerna publish --no-private`
+- To publish packages run `lerna publish --conventional-commits`
-TODO: Improve description

-PS: Fork it, take it apart, improve on this